-Xu Ning is an art psychotherapist with a keen interest in working with children, youths, and adults who have experienced complex trauma.
+Xu Ning is a trauma-informed art psychotherapist with a keen interest in working with children, youths, and adults who have experienced complex trauma.
 During her training as an art psychotherapist, she worked with individuals who struggled with addiction, as well as children, teens, and adults who experienced adverse childhood experiences.

 During her free time, Xu Ning enjoys working on different types of crafts, from weaving to clay work and embroidery.
 She is intrigued by materials that evoke sensorial touch and incorporates them into her art-making.

 As a child, she often gets distracted from completing her homework and be caught piecing together objects found around her home to create toys or jewelry.
 Little did she know that her curiosity and interest in using found objects as materials can one day be what she does professionally.

 For her Master’s in Art Therapy thesis, she researched and wrote about the topic of Psychic Skin, which she later presented at the 2019 Australian, New Zealand and Asian Creative Arts Therapies Association Conference.
 The thesis topic was inspired by her work with young children at a child protection agency during her art therapy training.

 Through her work and research, she noticed the importance of sensorial work, bodily/nervous system regulation, and the formation of a sense of safety through one’s own skin and body.

 Xu Ning is currently a practicing art psychotherapist at Solace Art Psychotherapy.
 At Solace, she works with children, youths, and working adults who experienced complex trauma.
 Her knowledge and openness to different art materials have allowed clients who are not familiar or comfortable with art-making to slowly ease into expressing themselves through art.